MalasadaTech/thruntellisearch-learning/README.md

 A repo of thruntellisearch stuff for my son.

 ## Purpose
-- To teach my son how to do thruntellisearch.
+- To share my hobby with my son, and to teach him how to do "thruntellisearch".
 	- Probably my nephews too if they want to try.
 - Because I keep it basic, I think this may work for adults who are wondering if this is something they would be interested in doing.

 ## Thoughts on this